chrisgit/chef-network-visualiser/README.md

 Works with Ruby versions
 * 1.9.3
 * 2.3.1p112 (2016-04-26 revision 54768) [i386-mingw32]
+* ruby 2.4.2p198 (2017-09-14 revision 59899) [x64-mingw32]

 ## Other

 This was written for demo purposes / fun, code is not production ready, may contain bugs, does not contain nuts, some enjoyment maybe possible with the bouncy thing.

-Enjoy, if you like this application or wish to improve it then please feel free to do so.
+If you like this application or wish to improve it then please feel free to do so.

 Next: An improved UI? ... to be continued.